South Carolina Nurse Aide Registry

 This certification route is available to:

-- Candidates whose certification HAS LAPSED and HAVE NOT completed a state-approved 100-hour training program are required to RETRAIN AND RETEST to reactivate their certification.
+- Candidates whose certification HAS LAPSED and HAVE NOT completed a state-approved 100-hour CNA program are required to RETRAIN AND RETEST to reactivate their certification.

-- Candidates whose certification HAS LAPSED for less than 2 years but HAVE completed a state-approved 100-hour training program are required to RETEST to reactivate their certification.
+- Candidates whose certification HAS LAPSED for less than 2 years but HAVE completed a state-approved 100-hour CNA program are required to RETEST to reactivate their certification.

 - Candidates whose certification HAS LAPSED for more than 2 years are required to RETRAIN AND RETEST to reactivate their certification.